likepvc/isotopesoap/docs/grooved.rst

 -----------

 **grooved** is a stupidly simple music player that runs as a daemon instead of showing a fancy GUI.
-I'm kinda lazy,
+I'm kinda lazy, so instead or re-implementing som